 A third of the final year credits are allocated to the honours thesis, which is an original study of a challenging engineering problem.

-4 Highers at AABB (first sitting) including Maths at A and Engineering Science or Physics plus English at National 5 at C.
+4 Highers at AABB (minimum) but typically AAAA (first sitting) including Maths at A and Engineering Science or Physics plus English at National 5 at C.

 Widening access entry: